-Students learn how to answer questions with real-world data by exploring the connections between variables visually.
-Data visualization software is used to perform analysis and present results in a clear and concise manner.
-Emphasis is placed on best practices in data visualization, applications, and hands-on data analysis.
+Students learn how to answer questions with real-world data by exploring the connections between variables.
+Computer programs are used to perform analysis and present results in a clear and concise manner.
+Emphasis is placed on applications and hands-on data analysis.
 Prerequisite: BSTAT 2305.